 Guests are getting comfortable booking stays for far-out again

-A big trend we saw during the peak of uncertainty was that most bookings were happening for last-minute stays (the share of same-day and same-week bookings soared).
+A other big trend we saw during the peak of uncertainty was that a lot more super last-minute stays were happening (the share of same-day and same-week bookings soared).
 That was understandable, as no one knew if they’d be able to make any trips farther out or not.
-While there is still some uncertainty in the markets, we see more and more bookings happening for date 1-2 months in the future.
+A few changes since then:

 We hope this gives you some insight into what’s happening around the world and helps you make sense of what might be happening in your own portfolio.
 If you have any questions about this data, how to interpret and use it, or how to get more localized data, please let us know at email@example.com!